Tonhalle-Orchester Zürich

-The Tonhalle-Orchester Zürich is a Swiss symphony orchestra based in Zürich.
+The Tonhalle-Orchester Zürich is a Swiss symphony orchestra based in Zurich.
 Its principal residence is the Tonhalle concert hall.

 Early history prior to the orchestra

-Precursor music ensembles in Zürich have included the music societies Zum Chorherresaal (around 1600), Ab dem Musiksaal beim Kornhaus (1613), and Zum Fraumünster (1679).
+Precursor music ensembles in Zurich have included the music societies Zum Chorherresaal (around 1600), Ab dem Musiksaal beim Kornhaus (1613), and Zum Fraumünster (1679).
 In 1812, these ensembles consolidated into a single organization with the name Allgemeine Musik-Gesellschaft (AMG), which included the formation of an orchestra who performed on an annual, seasonal and non-permanent basis.
 In the early history of the AMG orchestra, its first principal conductors were Casimir von Blumenthal (1821–1846) and Franz Abt (1846–1852).
-The impetus for the establishment of a permanent orchestra in Zürich came in 1861, with the Schweizerische Musikfest (Swiss Music Festival) scheduled in Zürich that year.
-Citizens in Zürich wished the musicians to remain after the festival, but the AMG did not have the financial resources to establish a permanent resident orchestra.
-Subsequently, a group of Zürich citizens founded the Orchesterverein in 1865 as the city's first permanent orchestra.
-The founding of the Tonhalle-Orchester Zürich followed several years later, in 1868.
-Both ensembles continue to perform in Zürich today.
+The impetus for the establishment of a permanent orchestra in Zurich came in 1861, with the Schweizerische Musikfest (Swiss Music Festival) scheduled in Zurich that year.
+Citizens in Zurich wished the musicians to remain after the festival, but the AMG did not have the financial resources to establish a permanent resident orchestra.
+Subsequently, a group of Zurich citizens founded the Orchesterverein in 1865 as the city's first permanent orchestra.
+The founding of the Tonhalle-Orchester Zurich followed several years later, in 1868.
+Both ensembles continue to perform in Zurich today.